-This document contains information that is proprietary to Domo Tactical Communications (DTC) Ltd. Any copying or reproduction in any form whatsoever is prohibited without the written permission of DTC.
+This document contains information that is proprietary to Domo Tactical Communications (DTC) Limited trading as Domo Broadcast Systems (DBS).
+Any copying or reproduction in any form whatsoever is prohibited without the written permission of DTC.

-© 2021 Copyright Domo Tactical Communications (DTC) Limited.
+© 2024 Copyright Domo Tactical Communications (DTC) Limited.
 All rights reserved.